Version-Control Your Namespace Files with Git

 Before you begin

-Before you start using the PushNamespaceFiles task, make sure you have the following prerequisites in place:
+Before you start using the PushNamespaceFiles task, ensure the following prerequisites are in place:

 1. A Git repository where you want to push your files.